pyalarmdotcom/alarmdotcom/README.md

       required: false
       type: string

     #  The three options below are not available on all systems/providers.
 Also, some combinations of these options are incompatible.
-If arming does not work with some options, please check that you are able to arm via the web portal using those same options.
+    #  If arming does not work with a combination of options, please check that you are able to arm via the web portal using those same options.

     force_bypass:
       description: Specifies when to use the "force bypass" setting when arming.
 Accepted values are "home", "away", "false" (never), "true" (always).